Mike McGlinchey, OT, Notre Dame

 Brandon Parker, OT, North Carolina A&T

-Height: 6-8.
-Weight: 310.
+Height: 6-7.
+Weight: 303.
+Arm: 35.38.
+Hand: 9.63.
 Projected 40 Time: 5.20.
 Projected Round (2018): 3-4.
-1/6/18: Parker is a prospect who impressed area scouts this fall.
-They think he has developmental potential to be a starter in the NFL.
+2/17/18: Parker is a prospect who impressed area scouts during the fall.
+They thought he possessed developmental potential to be a starter in the NFL.
 They like his size and length to protect on the edge.
-Sources say that Parker has received some fourth-round grades, and he could rise if he plays well at the Senior Bowl.
+Sources said that Parker had received some fourth-round grades, and that was before he had a good showing at the Senior Bowl.
+Sources in Mobile said that Parker put together a nice week and improved his chances of going on the second day of the 2018 NFL Draft.
+He practiced well, showing his good skill set along with an impressive NFL body of height, length and weight.

 Tyrell Crosby, OT, Oregon

-Height: 6-5.
-Weight: 310.
+Height: 6-4.
+Weight: 319.
+Arm: 34.
+Hand: 10.88.
 Projected 40 Time: 5.28.
-Projected Round (2018): 3-5.
-1/6/18: In the early going of 2017, Crosby had to work off some rust after missing almost all of 2016, but he still opened a lot of holes for running back Royce Freeman, who racked up a lot of yards on the year.
+Projected Round (2018): 3-4.
+2/17/18: In the early going of 2017, Crosby had to work off some rust after missing almost all of 2016, but he still opened a lot of holes for running back Royce Freeman, who racked up a lot of yards on the year.
 Crosby did not allow a sack or hit on the quarterback in the first five games of the season.
-He was invited to play at the Senior Bowl.
+Crosby had a quality week at the Senior Bowl, and sources said Crosby helped himself.
+They have concerns about his height and lack of length to go along with a bad body, but really like his feet and athleticism.

 9/1/17: There was some hype and excitement heading into the 2016 season about Crosby, but his season was dashed after he only played in two full games due to suffering a season-ending foot injury in Week 3.
 Crosby has a good skill set and could rise if he plays well while avoiding injury as a senior.